oracle/node-oracledb/doc/api.md

 #### Other Tracing Utilities

+Oracle Database has a number of tracing capabilities and controls, including the [DBMS_MONITOR][198] package.

 PL/SQL users may be interested in using [PL/Scope][78].

 ## <a name="programstyles"></a> 33.
 Node.js Programming Styles and node-oracledb